fsharp/fslang-design/drafts/FS-1095-requirenamedargumentattribute.md

 Does the compiler errors if the attribute is used on a function? or a warning? or ignored?

-What happens when the attribute is put on a virtual method but not on an overriden one?
+What happens when the attribute is put on a virtual method but not on an overridden one?

 > No surprise: it should still not type check if calls aren't made with named argument syntax.